xenix13/Downloadmanager/README.md

 2. Double-click the batch file.
 3. On startup:

-   * If a new version exists, the script updates itself and restarts.
+   * If a new version exists, the script ask you to update it.
+If your answer is "Y" the script launch update and restarts.
    * If not, the app menu is displayed directly.
 4. Select apps and choose whether to install or uninstall them.